 Suppose interest rates stay steady during this period.
 In that case, your ladder provides the higher rates associated with a longer term while still having regular access to your money, if you need it, reducing the risk of paying early withdrawal penalties.

 The CD Barbell

 A CD barbell involves taking a sum of money and investing it into CDs with different terms but without the rollover aspect of a ladder.
-For example, suppose you had $7,500 to invest and did not want to lock all of it up for five years, but wanted to earn higher interest than a one-year CD.
+Suppose you had $7,000 to invest and you didn't want to lock all of it up for five years, but wanted to earn higher interest than a one-year CD.
 You could put $3,500 in a five-year CD and $3,500 in a one-year CD.
 This is known as a barbell and can increase interest while still having some penalty-free access to the money.